datatrail-jhu/08_data/manuscript/05_unconventional.md

 Above we discussed how to analyze pure text (meaning, text written by humans in their native written and spoken language).
 Here, we'll discuss how to briefly how others have wrangled text-based data from the Internet in the JSON format within R. This is possible because of the R package `jsonlite`, which was used in the following example:

 [Kan Nishida](https://blog.exploratory.io/@kanaugust), a data scientist, was interested in [understanding what restaurant types found most frequently in each state or province](https://blog.exploratory.io/working-with-json-data-in-very-simple-way-ad7ebcc0bb89).
-To do this, he used JSON data orginally released from Yelp.
+To do this, he used JSON data originally released from Yelp.
 He wrangled the data from JSON format into a tabular format using `jsonlite` and other data wrangling packages, such as `dplyr`, to ultimately determine the types of restaurants found most frequently in a number of different states and provinces.

 ![Wrangling Yelp data from JSON into tidy tabular data](images/05_unconventional/05_data_unconventional-6.png)